- Installing Layered Navigation

 - Default filter state - specifies the state of a particular filter by default;

-- The 'Sort by' option allows determining the sorting order of attribute values within the filter: manually or automatically in the alphabetical order ('A-Z' or 'Z-A');
+- The 'Sort by' option determines the sorting order of attribute values within the filter: manually or automatically in the alphabetical order ('A-Z' or 'Z-A');

 - Category list style - the option is available for the 'Category' filter only.
 It determines the navigation panel's appearance and behavior.
 If the 'Default (multiselect)' option is enabled, the 'Category' filter looks much like the other filters.
 It displays categories, subcategories, and checkboxes.
 Customers are able to select one or several of them.
-The 'Single path' option displays the whole category tree and allows customers to directly proceed to the only destination within the catalog;
+The 'Single path' option displays the whole category tree so that customers can directly proceed to the only destination within the catalog;

-- Select categories where to display the filter - the option allows making a particular filter available: a) everywhere where applicable, b) only in the categories of the lowest level, c) exclude specific categories to be available for the filter.
+- Select categories where to display the filter - the option makes a particular filter available: a) everywhere where applicable, b) only in the categories of the lowest level, c) exclude specific categories to be available for the filter.